 - Obtain transcripts for coursework taken at any schools other than ACC.
 Applicants may turn in unofficial transcripts with their program application.
 Official transcripts must be turned in to the Admissions and Records department prior to application to the program.

 - During the application period (see “Deadline” above), go to the CastleBranch website and click the link “Place Order.”

 - Enter UL64im in the “Package Code” field.
 After entering your personal information, the system will prompt you to upload your 1-page immunization form for each of the four required immunizations.
 The cost to set up the account is $30.

 - Next input code UL57im in the “Package Code” field.
 The system will prompt you to upload the following application documents:

 - Information Session confirmation email, signed

-- Dental Hygiene Observation form (required for Fall 2022 entering applicants)
+- Dental Hygiene Observation form (waived for Fall 2022 entering applicants)

 - TEAS Individual Performance Profile

 - Dental Hygiene Patient Care Experience form (if applicable)

 - Graduate of a CODA accredited Dental Assisting or Laboratory Technician Program (if applicable).
 Please reference the list here of accepted programs.